 As a mindfulness teacher working with many different demographics and cultures across the globe, I can attest that people who fail at making changing changes in their lives are those who fail to instill new habits.
-And those who are unsuccessful at instilling new habits often find themselves failing because they try to do take on too much, too quickly or all at once.
+And those who are unsuccessful at instilling new habits often find themselves failing because they try to do take on too much, too quickly, or all at once.

 Simply put: If a new habit requires more willpower than we have at the moment we commit to it, we will fail and the inverse is true as well.

-My grandfather used to use a phrase that I always though was strange when I was a child but later understood when I grew older and wiser.
+My grandfather used to use a phrase that I always thought was strange when I was a child but later understood when I grew older and wiser.
 “You can’t eat an elephant whole,” he would pronounce, “but, you can eat it one bite at a time.”
 Of course, as a child, I would literally think about the horror of eating an elephant!
 But later I learned, that proverbially, this elephant is the one that sits on our chest most of our lives and holds us back from living the best, freest version of ourselves.
 This elephant is any obstacle we face in our lives.
 Very rarely can we overcome the obstacle with one swift change; instead, changes require steady, incremental changes in the form of habits, one small bite at a time.